 Patients seek nationally prominent dermatologist for skin cancer treatment

 In the United States, every year, nearly five million people are treated for skin cancer, according to the Skin Cancer Foundation.
 The most dangerous type of cancer is melanoma.
 A slowly growing bump, a mole that changes, or a dry and scaly rough patch may be a sign of skin cancer.
 This condition can be detected early, improving the cure rate.
-Dr. Jeanine Downie, the founder of image Dermatology®, and our team are happy to explain the treatment options so patients in the Glen Ridge area and beyond can make the best decisions regarding their overall health.
+Dr. Jeanine Downie, the founder of image Dermatology ® P.C., and our team are happy to explain the treatment options so patients in the Glen Ridge area and beyond can make the best decisions regarding their overall health.

 The face, neck, ears, back, abdomen, chest, and lower legs are common areas of the body melanoma can develop.
 A dark spot appearing next to an existing mole; or a mole that changes in color or size is a warning sign of melanoma.
 This type of skin cancer often looks like moles.
 Some melanomas develop from moles.
 Melanomas are typically black or brown.